Aleph

 Group chat enables:

-• Multi-agent conversations — Several agents in one team participate in a single shared thread.
+• Multi-agent conversations — Several agents in one team participate in a single shared thread

-• Per-agent attribution — Every reply carries its author (agent emoji + display name + a stable per-agent color), replayed from durable history.
+• Per-agent attribution — Every reply carries its author (agent emoji + display name + a stable per-agent color), replayed from durable history

-The GroupChatBroadcaster
+The GroupChatBroadcaster (src/teams/broadcast/)

-GroupChatBroadcaster (src/teams/broadcast/) is the engine.
+GroupChatBroadcaster (src/teams/broadcast/mod.rs) is the engine.
 A single user message flows through it as a deterministic pipeline — the broadcaster does the routing (state to dispatch); the cognition stays in the leader's and members' prompts.

 User message → team